Lalah Hathaway Live

-Lalah Hathaway Live is the sixth overall album from singer Lalah Hathaway.
+Lalah Hathaway Live is the first live album by American singer Lalah Hathaway.
+It was released on October 30, 2015 through her own label, Hathaway Entertainment, and eOne.
 The album won Best R&B Album at the 59th Annual Grammy Awards in February 2017.
-She also earned a Grammmy for Best Traditional R&B Performance for her cover of "Angel" by Anita Baker.
+She also earned a Grammy for Best Traditional R&B Performance for her cover of "Angel" by Anita Baker.

 It is the spiritual successor to her father Donny's Live, which was recorded in 1972.
-In addition to her own songs, there are covers of many songs by artists like Anita Baker ("Angel"), Luther Vandross ("Forever, for Always, for Love"), Vesta Williams ("I'm Coming Back"), Randy Crawford ("When Your Life Was Low"), as well as her father's hits ("Little Ghetto Boy" and "You Were Meant for Me").
+In addition to her own songs, there are covers of many songs by artists like Baker ("Angel"), Luther Vandross ("Forever, for Always, for Love"), Vesta Williams ("I'm Coming Back"), Randy Crawford ("When Your Life Was Low"), as well as her father's hits ("Little Ghetto Boy" and "You Were Meant for Me").